Residential · Soft-Wash & Rejuvenation

 Cost Factors

-What Determines Soft-Wash Pricing
+What Determines Pricing

 Relative tiers for a typical Southern home (1,800–2,400 sq ft of roof area):

-• Asphalt shingle soft-wash: Lower-cost option
+• Asphalt shingle soft-wash: Lowest-cost option

 • Heavy moss / lichen treatment: Mid-tier